-For Long Term Care Purchasing, the state needs to find ways to promote specific interventions for directing people with disabilities to find integrated, competitive employment and live in the most integrated settings.
+For Long Term Care Purchasing, the state needs to find ways to promote specific interventions for helping people with disabilities achieve their desired outcomes, including finding integrated, competitive employment and living in the most integrated settings.
 Over time, this may potentially help reduce the average cost per person participating in the interventions.
 Some long term care provider organizations have expressed an interest to the Department in demonstrating innovated practices for long term care purchasing.
 To promote innovation, this proposal provides incentive payments to providers and also provides flexibility to support this public policy goal.